 Within a year, the members decided to display their work for the public and a small quilt show was mounted on tables at the Junior Achievement Building.
 That small display grew into an annual show, with hundreds of judged quilts, vendors, demonstrations, a mini quilt auction, and prizes.
 In 2017, Trinity Valley Quilters’ Guild joined with five other local quilt Guilds and the Original Sewing and Quilt Expo to form the North Texas Quilt Festival.
 That combined annual quilt show has been a continued success, and outlet for everyone’s quilting enjoyment!

-Still we remain committed to our various Community Outreach Programs including Brotherhood For The Fallen, which provides a handmade quilt for the family of law enforcement officers killed in the state of Texas, COPS4KIDS, ROLL CALL, JPS Hospital and Meals on Wheels.
+Through all we remain committed to our various Community Outreach Programs including Brotherhood For The Fallen, which provides a handmade quilt for the family of law enforcement officers killed in action in the state of Texas, COPS4KIDS, ROLL CALL, JPS Hospital and Meals on Wheels.

 The concept of the Guild by the founding members: Alvera Armstrong, Helen Bliss, Christine Carson, Sheila Mitchell, Janet Mulins, Betty Nuss, June Osborne, Pauline Rampy, Marci Ryan, Barbara Rothacker, Mildred Switzer and Laura Jean Wilkendorf, has far exceeded their dream.
 Trinity Valley Quilters’ Guild continues to manifest it’s original charter – to stimulate an interest in quilting, advance the art of making quilts and to be a gathering place for all people interested in the art of quilting.